pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

 *Note*: If you want to skip straight to implementation, you can follow the instructions in the [GitHub repo](https://github.com/pineconedata/automated-feed-generator) for this project.
 Otherwise, keep reading for step-by-step instructions and a breakdown of the code.

 ## How will this process work?
-At a high level, this process will work by regularly running a Python script that will visit the desired website, scrapte the latest content, and export that content to an RSS feed file.
+At a high level, this process will work by regularly running a Python script that will visit the desired website, scrape the latest content, and export that content to an RSS feed file.
 For convenience, the configuration options have been separated from the Python script itself (so that it's easy to execute the same script for multiple websites), but you could easily combine these two files if you want.
 You can either run the Python script on your own computer (self-host) or use a third-party service (like AWS, GCP, Azure, etc.).
-This post will briefly cover configuring this script to run locally, so you won't need any accounts with any third-parties to run this process.
+This post will briefly cover configuring this script to run locally, so you won't need any accounts with any third parties to run this process.

 # Configuration File
 Since the configuration options are stored in a separate file (in JSON format) from the Python script, let's take a look at the required configuration parameters first.
-In order to scrape a website to generate an RSS feed, we'll need to set basic parameters like the website URL and title, as well as more detailed parameters like how to identify the details for each individual item in the generated RSS feed.
+In order to scrape a website to generate an RSS feed, we'll need to set basic parameters like the website URL and title, as well as more detailed parameters like how to identify the details for each item in the generated RSS feed.
 For example, if we look at a blog, these details would include the post title, post URL, post image, etc.

 In summary, the minimum parameters we need to specify are: